Student Veteran Success

 The University of Kentucky Student Veterans Association (UKSVA) serves the campus community by working with the Veterans Resource Center, Veterans Resource Team, and the Student Government in order to facilitate the needs of non-traditional students.
 Our goal is to promote the morale; welfare; and academic, personal, and professional success of all military-affiliated students and their families in the University of Kentucky campus community.

 Please note that this site is not part of the official uky.edu domain; it was created and is maintained by student veterans attending UK.
-If you have any suggestions or questions for the UKSVA, or would like to request a welcome packet and/or student veteran peer mentor, please use the Feedback Form.
+If you have any suggestions or questions for the UKSVA, please use the Feedback Form.

 Click on the image below for a printable version of our "Top Ten" steps for a successful transition to UK!